robblanco/robblanco.github.io/teaching.md

 ### 2017-2018

-In the previous three school years I taught laboratory classes in the computer science track of the engineering cycle at École polytechnique, typically in weekly two-hour sessions for two separate groups.
+During this and the previous two school years I taught laboratory classes in the computer science track of the engineering cycle at École polytechnique, typically in weekly two-hour sessions for two separate groups.

 * [Computational logic (INF551)](https://moodle.polytechnique.fr/course/info.php?name=INF551-2017)
   Artificial intelligence in mathematical reasoning.